Lycopodiella: Taxonomy

+The molecular phylogeny of Wikström and Kendrick published in 2000 supported the monophyly of sect.
+Lycopodiella (Lycopodiella s.s.) and sect.
+Campylostachys (Palhinhaea) but could not resolve consistent relationships among Øllgaard's four sections.
+Surprisingly, sect.
+Caroliniana (Pseudolycopodiella), felt to be the most "primitive" anatomically, did not diverge before the rest of the group.

 In the Pteridophyte Phylogeny Group classification of 2016 (PPG I), Lycopodiella is placed in the subfamily Lycopodielloideae, along with three other genera (Lateristachys, Palhinhaea and Pseudolycopodiella).
 In 2022, an additional monotypic genus, Brownseya, was segregated from Pseudolycopodiella to render the latter monophyletic.
 Other sources do not recognize these genera, submerging them into Lycopodiella.